sylvaticus/OdsIO.jl/README.md

 - ods2dic(filename; sheetName=Null,sheetPos=Null,range=())
 - ods2df(filename;sheetName=Null,sheetPos=Null,range=())

 Where sheetName, sheetPos and range are scalars and return directly a single dic/df.
-One of sheetName or sheetPos must be provided or the array version of the funciton will be called instead.
+If none of sheetName or sheetPos are provided the function return the data of the first sheet.

-### ODS writing:
+### ODS writing (NOT YET IMPLEMENTED):
 - dic2ods(dic, filename; topLefts=[])
 - df2ods(df, filename; topLefts=[])